ReflectCxx/ReflectionTemplateLibrary-CPP/Design-Docs/DESIGN_PRINCIPLES_AND_FEATURES.md

 ---

-### 🧵 Thread-Safe by Design

-RTL achieves thread-safety through a combination of compiler guarantees and immutability.
-Each `CxxMirror` is constructed as a `static` local, relying on C++11’s atomic, thread-safe initialization.
-Once constructed, a mirror becomes immutable, ensuring that all subsequent queries and operations are inherently safe across threads.

-Multiple independent reflective universes can coexist by instantiating `CxxMirror` with different template indices.
-Each universe is isolated, self-contained, and guaranteed to be thread-safe by design.

-> *"You can think of **`CxxMirror::reflect<0>, CxxMirror::reflect<1>, ...`** as distinct reflective universes — singletons enforced by the compiler, safe by default, and free of runtime locking overhead."*

----

 ### 🛡 Exception-Free Guarantee

 RTL is designed to be virtually exception-free.
 If an exception ever emerges from RTL, it signals that something deeper is wrong.
 In practice, such exceptions are almost always caused by client/user code and merely propagate through RTL.
 Internally, only one scenario could theoretically throw: